What you can learn from a minimalist lifestyle even if you’re nowhere close to adopting it.

-Keep in mind that perfection will rarely, if ever, be achieved.
-The key here is to learn from applying this rule to different parts of your life from something as simple as packing a suitcase, to more complex matters like running a small company.
+Keep in mind that perfection will rarely if ever, be achieved.
+The key here is to learn from applying this rule to different parts of your life from something as simple as packing a suitcase to more complex matters like running a small company.

 Every year I take a close look at different apps and tools we use at my company and look to eliminate those that are underutilized.
 This is especially important with business or personal items you pay for monthly via subscription fees or dues.
 Recently, for the first time in 10 years, I switched our mobile phone carrier.
 It wasn’t because I wanted better service, it was for simplicity.
 T-Mobile offered a plan in which everything was included and there were no complex fees and taxes ($5.40 per line on my old plan) added to the monthly bill.
-It’s $40 per phone unlimited flat rate including international text and data, even in-flight data.
+It’s $40 per phone unlimited flat-rate including international text and data, even in-flight data.
 No need to get SIM cards or pay AT&T for international access when I travel.
-It’s built in to my plan.
+It’s built into my plan.
 No need for the monthly slowdowns we were getting when we exceeded 16 gigs of data.
 I know what the bill will be every month. $40 per phone.
-If you’ve ever looked at a mobile phone bill for a family of four who travel, the simplicity in that will appeal to you.
+If you’ve ever looked at a mobile phone bill for a family of four who travels, the simplicity in that will appeal to you.
 They also included Netflix, so one less $14 subscription plan every month.

-While I was looking at data, I was also able to get rid of about 30 cable channels I never used and knock our new 2X faster 150Mbs Verizon Fios plan down from $109 per month to $89 per month.
+While I was looking at data, I was also able to get rid of about 30 cable channels I never used and knock our new 2X faster 800Mbs Verizon Fios plan down from $129 per month to $115 per month.
 I got rid of cable boxes years ago because I was tired of paying rent on them.
-Instead we use 1 TiVo box and 1 Roku.
+Instead, we use 1 TiVo box and 1 Roku.
 This is still expensive, but the idea here is to continually hack away at monthly expenses removing unnecessary channels, services, and accessories.
 Since we don’t have a home phone line I was able to repurpose the free phone number that comes with the package as a home business phone by porting a business number to my Verizon line and drop Vonage.
 One less $25 monthly bill, one less monthly vendor to pay.

 Simplicity Will Save You Money